Hello Sunshine (company): Upcoming projects

 Witherspoon and Bruna Papandrea will continue to produce the projects they have in development together including Luckiest Girl Alive at Lionsgate/Summit, All Is Not Forgotten at Warner Bros, and Ashley's War at Fox 2000.
 They also will continue to work together under Pacific Standard's overall deal at ABC.

-In May 2017, it was reported Hello Sunshine has set up to produce two novels, Eleanor Oliphant is Completely Fine by Gail Honeyman and Something in the Water by Catherine Steadman.
-Furthermore, it was announced that Hello Sunshine was filming a documentary about Martina Navratilova, one of the best tennis players of all time.
+In May 2017, it was reported Hello Sunshine has set up to produce two novels, Eleanor Oliphant Is Completely Fine by Gail Honeyman and Something in the Water by Catherine Steadman.
+Furthermore, it was announced that Hello Sunshine was filming a documentary about Martina Navratilova.

 Hello Sunshine has acquired film rights to the novel The Gilded Years.
-Zendaya has signed to star in the adaption which will be called A White Lie and Witherspoon will star and produce Legally Blonde 3 which was scheduled to premiere on Valentine's Day 2020, but has since been delayed indefinitely.
+Zendaya has signed to star in the adaptation which will be called A White Lie and Witherspoon will star and produce Legally Blonde 3 which was scheduled to premiere on Valentine's Day 2020, but has since been delayed indefinitely.
 In November 2018, it was announced that Hello Sunshine will produce the novel League of Wives as a feature film with Fox 2000 but due to the dissolution of Fox 2000 following the acquisition of 21st Century Fox by Disney, the fate of the project is unknown as of February 2020.

 As of February 2020, Hello Sunshine has six television series in development at six different networks including Apple TV+, Hulu, Amazon Prime Video, ABC, Starz and Netflix.
 Witherspoon will star in one show and will serve as an executive producer on all six shows.

-In March 2022, it was announced that Hello Sunshine would produce Run, Rose, Run, a film adaption of a novel written by Dolly Parton and James Patterson.
+In March 2022, it was announced that Hello Sunshine would produce Run, Rose, Run, a film adaptation of a novel written by Dolly Parton and James Patterson.
 Parton will also star in the film.

-In August 2022, the company opened in Unscripted division in the United Kingdom.
+In August 2022, the company opened an unscripted division in the United Kingdom.